 Are you an entrepreneur who aspires to own a home?
 There’s a misconception out there that entrepreneurs can’t qualify for mortgages.
 While you may need to provide a few more documents, that simply isn’t the case.
-Entrepreneurs who have been in a business for a while with a stable track record can certainly qualify for a mortgage just like a salaried employee.
+There are many wholesale lending solutions out there right now, so entrepreneurs who have been in a business for a while with a stable track record can certainly qualify for a mortgage just like a salaried employee.

 Qualifying for a Mortgage When You’re Self-Employed

 When qualifying for a mortgage as someone who’s self-employed, it’s just like when you’re a salaried employee.
 Lenders will want to look at four main factors on the mortgage application: your income, credit, down payment and the property itself.
 It’s the first factor that’s slightly different when you’re self-employed.

 When you’re a salaried permanent full-time employee it’s pretty easy to get a mortgage.
 All you need to provide in most cases is a letter of employment and most recent paycheque.
 However, when you’re self-employed it’s not so simple.

 Running your own business is viewed by lenders as more risky than working for a company.
 As such, prime mortgage lenders want to see that you’ve been in business for at least two years and filed two years of tax returns before they’ll lend to you in many cases.